Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/deployment/_index.md

 Packer creates Resource Groups in Azure keeping the image build for history and debuggind purposes.
 To remove this Resource Group run AZ Cli:

 az group delete -n PackerResourceGroup

+### Deleting build queue
+If there is the need to delete builds in the Azure Devops pipelines queue, you can use the DELETE rest API found [here](https://docs.microsoft.com/en-us/rest/api/azure/devops/build/builds/delete?view=azure-devops-rest-5.1).
+You can use PostMan.
+Rememember to copy the cookies from an authenticated browser.